janten/dpt-rp1-py/README.md

 sudo asar p ~/Desktop/dpt ./Contents/Resources/app.asar
 ```

-Now run the Digital Paper App and it will create two files, _client\_id.txt_ and _cert.pem_, on the desktop once the pairing is complete.
+Now run the Digital Paper App and it will create two files, _client\_id.txt_ and _key.pem_, on the desktop once the pairing is complete.